mrtolkien/lol_dto/README.md

     - `roles` are not guaranteed to be defined and unique

 ## Player
+- `id` refers to Riot API’s `participantId` and is unfortunately necessary to be able to link different objects coming from it
-- `foreignKeys` is similar to `game['sources']` in that it represents a unique identifier for the player in the specified data source
+- `uniqueIdentifiers` is similar to `game['sources']` in that it represents a unique identifier for the player in the specified data source
     - `"riotLolApi": {
                             "accountId": "3VcaXNMW8jq3adCqG0k0RPBaxoNL08NFXH_h4_2sKI_iEKw",
                             "platformId": "KR"
                         }`
-    - ⚠ Field name is slightly contentious and open to suggestions ⚠
 - `endOfGameStats` represents statistics that are only available at the end of the game, including end of game `items` as well as `kills`, `totalDamageDealtToChampions`, ...
 - `snapshots` is a list of timestamped information about the player, mostly `gold` and `position` at given timestamps
 - `itemsEvents` are item-related events from players (buying, selling, undoing, destroying)
 - `wardsEvents` are ward-related events from players (placing, destroying)
-- `skillsEvents` are skills-related events from players (level-up)
+- `skillsLevelUpEvents` are skills level up events from players

 # Contributing
 Currently wanted contribution are: